masi/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a small extension that helps with frontend plugin based caches.
 It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.
-At the time of writing, it has three branches:
+At the time of writing, it has several releases:

+* `1` compatible with Core v8.5 and v9

-* `1.2` compatible with Core v7, released to TER as 1.x.y
+* `4` compatible with Core v9.3

-* `2` compatible with Core v8, released to TER as 2.x.y
+* `6` compatible with Core v10

-* `master` compatible with Core v9, released to TER as 3.x.y
+* `7` compatible with Core v10 and v11

-Branch master will be branched later as `3` when Core version 10 gains traction.
-This document focuses on the master / Core v9 compatible branch.
+This document focuses on the Core v compatible branch.
 The extension comes with a couple of unit tests in `Tests/Unit`, we want to run these locally and by GitHub Actions, along with some PHP linting to verify there is no fatal PHP error.
-We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions TYPO3 Core v9 currently supports at the time of writing.
+We'll test that extension with both PHP 8.0 and PHP 8.1 - the two PHP versions TYPO3 Core v11 supports.

 Starting point
 --------------